 Hawaii's employers are small businesses and report wage information manually, there is a longer lag period and therefore a lower entered employment level.
-WDd issued information on the process for AJCs to enter supplemental wage information.
+WDD issued information on the process for AJCs to enter supplemental wage information.

 Hawaii policy is to ensure that WIOA participants have access to the maximum financial resources available for training and support services.
 Service providers should develop a resource plan that includes the one-stop partner programs that will be used to pay for training and supportive services and to ensure that WIOA funds are not used to pay for training or services covered by other sources.
 The policy also requires that participants in training apply for Pell Grants.
 Unavailability of Pell Grants must be noted in the participant file.
+Coordination with other Federal funding, such as Good Jobs, occurs out of the local AJCs who are partners with the grantee, University of Hawaii.